4 years full-time (plus optional placement year)

 £28,800 per year

-You'll spend your first year learning fundamental theories in maths and physics to A level standard, and you'll begin to develop your practical skills in the electronics lab.
+You'll spend your first year learning maths and physics content to A level standard, and you'll begin to develop your practical skills in the electronics lab.

 If you successfully complete the foundation year you'll automatically continue onto the first year of our degree in Music Technology Systems.
 You'll explore topics including synthesiser technology, MIDI, sampling and audio signal processing, and learn how this technology is applied in recording studios and field recording projects.
 You'll use your expertise to create innovative and optimised designs, addressing real-world problems.

 With individual and group projects at every stage of the degree to develop practical, organisational, management and business skills, you'll graduate with the abilities and approaches you will need to operate with confidence – as a researcher, expert designer or technical manager - in this exciting field.

 This course is fully accredited by the IET and counts towards the training requirements for Chartered Engineer (CEng) status.
 Our courses have been continually accredited for 25 years.

 As I was returning to education, the Foundation Year was brilliant, providing a solid grounding in higher level Maths and Physics, and confirming Electronic Engineering was for me.
 It has been enjoyable and a fantastic challenge to study at the University of York and the city is a delightful place to call home.Richard, BEng Electronic Engineering with a Foundation Year

 You'll study the principles and practicalities of electronic engineering, as well as honing essential skills in mathematics and computer programming.
 Alongside electronic engineering, you will study specialist music technology modules from your very first week in areas such as audio programming, recording studio techniques and acoustics.